What is VBA Const (Constants)?

 - Data Type: What kind of value our declared variable is going to hold.

 - Variable Name: Next and final part is what is the value we are going to assign to the variable we have declared.
-The assigned value should be as per the data type.
+The given weight should be as per the data type.

 Condition of Constants in VBA